sanskarsoni88/Auto-categorization-pipeline/README.md

 ## Example
 To illustrate the efficacy of this solution, I've provided access to a model trained specifically for the "Building and Construction" category, which includes 652 subcategories. <br>
 **Setup**: Clone the repository.
-Then, create and activate a new environment, following the provided instructions to install necessary dependencies. <br>
+Then, create and activate a new environment, install necessary dependencies listen on requirements.txt. <br>
 **Data Preparation**: Compile your product data into a DataFrame with a single column titled 'Product Name'.
 Save this as a CSV in the base directory. <br>
 **Execution**: Navigate to the base directory and run the start.py script with your CSV file: